chunman906/chunman906/README.md

 ## Man Poon's Profile
-- 👋 Hi, I’m **Man Poon**, a recent graduate from Le Wagon coding bootcamp and currently looking for opportunity in technology.
-- 👀 Passionate about data analytics and software development.
+- 👋 Hi, I’m **Man Poon**, passionate about data analytics and software development.
 Learning with focus on **Python and SQL**.
+- 👀 Aiming to leverage my financial background to excel in technology and data-driven roles.
+Completed coding bootcamp at Le Wagon London.
-- 🌱 Previously worked as equity analyst in financial industry.
+- 🌱 Demonstrated experience in equities analysis of financial industry.
 Proficient in **Bloomberg terminal** and MS Excel.

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=chunman906&layout=compact" />